zijizhu/Coarse-To-Fine-CBMs/README.md

-# Coarse to Fine Concept Bottleneck Models
+# Coarse-to-Fine Concept Bottleneck Models

 This is the official code implementation for the paper titled "Coarse to Fine Concept Bottleneck Models".
 We propose a novel framework towards Interpretable Deep Networks using multi-modal models and a novel multilevel construction for capturing low-level details